whatnote/BrackenPenTurner/README.md

 ## UX

-The beauty of each pen is magnificient, so the site is degined to focus on this fact very quickly.
+Each pen is beautiful, the site is designed to focus on this fact very quickly with pictures of the pens showing as soon as the user enters the site.

 ### User Stories